 The Dual Output Fast Read (3Bh) is similar to the standard Fast Read (0Bh) instruction except that data is output on two pins, DQ0 and DQ1, instead of just DQ0.
 This allows data to be transferred from the device at twice the rate of standard SPI devices.
-The Dual Output Fast Read instruction is ideal for quickly downloading code from RAM upon power-up or for applications that cache code-segments to RAM for execution.
+The Dual Output Fast Read instruction is ideal for quickly downloading code from to RAM upon power-up or for applications that cache code-segments to RAM for execution.

-Similar to the Fast Read instruction, the Dual Output Fast Read instructions can operate at the highest possible frequency of FR (see AC Electrical Characteristics).
-This is accomplished by adding eight "dummy clocks after the 24-bit address as shown in Figure 18.
+Similar to the Fast Read instruction, the Dual Output Fast Read instructions can operate at the highest possible frequency of F_R (see AC Electrical Characteristics).
+This is accomplished by adding eight "dummy clocks" after the 24-bit address as shown in Dual Output Fast Read Instruction Sequence Diagram figure.
 The dummy clocks allow the device's internal circuits additional time for setting up the initial address.
 The input data during the dummy clock is "don't care".
 However, the DI pin should be high-impedance prior to the falling edge of the first data out clock.

-Figure 18.
+Figure 16.
 Dual Output Fast Read Instruction Sequence Diagram